-If you plan on spending the December holidays in Africa, here’s what you can expect to enjoy on the festive side of your trip.
-Remember to book your trip at least a year (if not more) in advance as everyone gets vacation this time of year and local travel is at its peak!
+If you are spending the December holidays in Africa, here’s what you can expect to enjoy on the festive side.
+If this tempts you to think Africa is your calling for 2022, remember to book your trip at least a year in advance as everyone gets vacation this time of year and local travel is at its peak.

-Those who can afford it will generally give gifts at Christmas, but the holiday is not nearly as commercial as it is in Europe or the Americas.
-The emphasis is more on the religious aspect of celebrating the birth of Jesus and singing in church.
-If gifts are exchanged in poorer communities they usually come in the form of school books, soap, cloth, candles and other practical goods.
+Those who can afford it will generally give gifts at Christmas, but the holiday is not nearly as commercial as it is in Europe or North America.
+The emphasis is more on the religious aspect of celebrating the birth of Jesus and if gifts are exchanged in poorer communities they usually come in the form of practical items such as school books, soap and clothing.

 How to Say Merry Christmas

 In Zambia: Kristu akhale ndi inu munyengo ino ya Christmas

 In South Africa: Afrikaans: Geseënde Kersfees, Zulu: Sinifisela Ukhisimusi Omuhle, Xhosa: Ndikunqwenela imini yozalwa kajesu emnandi

 In Tanzania & Kenya: Swahili: Kuwa na Krismasi njema

 In Egypt: Colo sana wintom tiebeen